archie-judd/bbc-to-spotify/README.md

 <!-- vim-markdown-toc -->

 ## Requirements

+The app can be installed using Poetry or Nix.

 - **Spotify Account**: A valid Spotify account is required to use this app (free or premium, depending on the functionality).
 - **Spotify Developer App**: You need to create a Spotify app to generate client credentials that will be required for authorizing the CLI.